-Who Offers ENERGY STAR Servers?
+Who Offers Greenest Servers?

 Enterprise Servers

-Acer/Gateway ASUSTek Bull Dell Fujitsu Hewlett-Packard Huawei IBM Lenovo NEC Oracle/Sun Quanta |
+Acer/Gateway Cisco Dell Fujitsu Hewlett-Packard Hitachi Huawei IBM Lenovo NEC Symantec Unify |

 Small Scale Servers

-The information about "Enterprise Servers" are distributed across two spreadsheets on the ENERGY STAR site.
-"Small Scale Servers" are listed in a third spreadsheet.
+The information is distributed across two disconnected sections on the ENERGY STAR site: Enterprise Servers and Small Scale Servers.
+The site reports 150 models available in the United States and 131 in Canada.
 Users looking to purchase green PCs and monitors should reference EPEAT.
 EPEAT qualified products comply with a wide range of green criteria in addition to ENERGY STAR.
 You can access information about EPEAT Gold products through the top three "Greenest E-Gear" links on the right.
 Some have evaluated ENERGY STAR - Computer Servers 1.0 a "good first step" but conclude the requirements "have enough shortcomings that they are unsuitable to be primary criteria for the purchase of new hardware equipment."
 Version 2.0 is in progress, but without a target completion date. |

 EPA's case study "Energy Savings From ENERGY STAR-Qualified Servers" concludes: